switfluors/SpecUNet/README.md

 ## Acknowledgments

-We used the following papers for our implementation, cited using BibTeX:
+We gratefully acknowledge the following foundational work, which informed our implementation.
+The BibTeX entry below cites the referenced paper:

 **U-Net: Convolutional Networks for Biomedical Image Segmentation**